 1. COORDINATE EFFICIENCY PROGRAMMING WITH ACT ON CLIMATE MANDATES: The passage of the Act on Climate legislation in 2021 sets mandatory Greenhouse Gas emission reduction targets that Rhode Island must meet.
 As stated in the law, "Addressing the impacts on climate change shall be deemed to be within the powers, duties, and obligations of all state departments, agencies, commissions, councils, and instrumentalities, including quasi-public agencies" and this lens should be used by all involved in developing future energy efficiency plans.
-Energy Efficiency is a key, foundational strategy to achieving the Act on Climate mandates and every effort must be made to coordinate the delivery and expand the programming of our energy efficiency portfolio to help achieve these Act on Climate mandates.
+Energy Efficiency is a key, foundational strategy to achieving programming of our energy efficiency portfolio to help achieve these Act on Climate mandates.